 “2.
 It would be very helpful to give some examples of negatives that were selected by different algorithms but assessed as being incorrect in the test set.
 An analysis of the kinds of errors that are made by different algorithms can illustrate the differences between the algorithms, and the caveats that the scientific community should be aware of when using the predicted negative examples from them.
 Are there cases where the predicted negative examples find errors in the experimentally-supported GO annotations?”

--- We agree that analysis of specific proteins that were misclassified could be interesting, but believe that it is beyond the scope of this work.
+--.
 Because our methodology treats existing annotations as the ground-truth (at least as far as it is observable), we do not predict any negatives which currently have an experimentally-supported GO annotation in the category in question.
+Analysis of specific proteins that were misclassified will be a subject for future work.

 “3.
 Following from the previous two points, the authors should use the negative examples derived from the IEA-excluded training set, and find specific IEA (predicted) annotations that were inferred to be negative examples.
 This would be a test of using the predicted negative examples to assess the quality of predicted positive examples.
 How many are there?
 Is there reason to believe some of the predicted positives might be incorrect?
 Again, specific examples would be helpful.
 One could even argue that algorithms that suggest a greater number of negative examples that are actually predicted by IEA methods are more relevant, as these examples would help classifiers to be more discriminative.”

--- We agree that utilizing negative example prediction to assess IEA prediction quality is a potentially interesting avenue of research, however we believe it is beyond the scope of this work, whose purpose is solely to demonstrate the accuracy of several negative-prediction methods.
+-- We agree that utilizing negative example prediction to assess IEA prediction quality is a potentially interesting avenue of research, however the present work seeks to demonstrate the accuracy of several negative-prediction methods.
 We hope that these methods will be employed in a variety of applications in the future, including the one that you have just mentioned.

 “4.
 As the positive examples in the GO database (the basis for the negative examples described in the paper) are always evolving, it would be more useful for the community to access to the code for generating negative examples, than a database.
 The authors should provide the code and usage documentation for their algorithms, and links to third party code when appropriate.”